wazuh/wazuh-documentation/source/user-manual/capabilities/auditing-whodata/who-linux.rst

     # apt install auditd

-Next step is to configure syscheck to enable who-data monitoring in the selected folder in our ``agent.conf`` file:
+The next step is to configure syscheck to enable who-data monitoring in the selected folder in our ``agent.conf`` file:

 .. code-block:: xml